ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 ## Why Is Writing Tests So Difficult In Data Science?

 In this bit we are going to focus mostly on unit tests.

-What are features of good unit-tests:
+Reminder the features of good unit-tests are: _fast, deterministic, reproducible, decoupled from implementation details_.

-- They need to be decoupled from the implementation details, i.e. they encode specifications
-- They need to run fast
-- They need to be deterministic, and produce always the same result when run multiple times
-- They also need to be easy to write, and tests on dataframes are more difficult to write that the average test.

 ### The Specific Couplings In Data Science